seb54000/tpcs-workstations/README.md

   - [X] Adding a new script 08 (to destroy TF for students in TP IAC at the end)
   - [X] fix in vars for token to work in terraform (maybe not necessary anymore) --> not needed (token is ansible var now)
 - [X] ANSIBLE - Manage tpmon bash script for monitoring TP option (currently not managed, only kube and iac are done).
 See cloudinit/user_data_tpmon.sh
+- [X] ANSIBLE - Few fixes for tpiac to fully work on a real life experience (all based on tpiac session in September 2025) - mainly related to AWS APIkeys and region setup in .env and terraform example files
+- [X] guacamole disable anti brute-force feature that can block the second day (done using docker compose override file)
+- [X] Update terraform to 1.13.1 (instead of 1.6.1) on student VMs for TPiac
+- [X] TF destroy script - 08 for the end of work (AUDIT and DELETE mode)

 ## API access settings to Gdrive (Google Drive)